Variables in Research Model

-when we model any or create a conceptual framework / diagram then above 4 variables concept help us.
+When we model in a research any or create a conceptual framework / diagram then variables help us.
+There are 4 variables.
+These are-

 1. Independent Variable (IV)